Nothin' Better to Do

-"Nothin' Better to Do" is a song co-written and recorded by American country music artist LeAnn Rimes.
-It was released in May 2007 as the lead-off single to her album Family.
-It was Rimes' fourteenth Top 20 hit on the U.S. Billboard Hot Country Songs chart, peaking at number 14 in December 2007.
-Rimes wrote the song with then-husband Dean Sheremet and Darrell Brown.
+"Nothin' Better to Do" is a song recorded by American country music artist LeAnn Rimes.
+The song was written by Darrell Brown, Rimes, and her then-husband Dean Sheremet.
+It was released on May 29, 2007, as the lead single to her ninth studio album Family (2007) by Curb Records.

-Rimes set a record on the Billboard charts by being the first artist to simultaneously chart with a single on their Country, AC, and Club Play charts with "Nothin' Better to Do."
-The song was also nominated for a Grammy Award for Best Female Country Vocal Performance.
+The song peaked at number 14 on the US Hot Country Songs chart.
+With "Nothin' Better to Do", Rimes became the first artist to have a single simultaneously chart on Billboard's Hot Country Songs, Adult Contemporary, and Dance Club Songs charts.
+It was nominated at the 50th Annual Grammy Awards in 2008 for Best Female Country Vocal Performance.

 Content

 "Nothin' Better to Do" is an up-tempo song, backed by primarily by acoustic guitar and banjo.
 The song's female narrator, a young Mississippi woman, describes being a restless lover, running around with some boys.
 Her mom expresses her disapproval of her daughter's behavior, but the narrator believes there is "nothin' better to do."